 - (b) If the vacation rental property is within 2,500 feet of a school, pursuant to section 21-281 it shall be a violation of this section for a sexual offender or sexual predator to occupy the property for a period of four or more days in any month. - (8) Posting of Certificate of Use.
-Whenever a property is being used as a vacation rental, the Certificate of Use required by this section shall be posted on the back of, or next to, the main entrance door on the inside of the vacation rental and shall include, at a minimum, the name, address, and phone number of the responsible party and the maximum occupancy of the vacation rental. - (9) Parking and vehicles.
+Whenever a property is being used as a vacation rental, the Certificate of Use required by this section shall be available in a conspicuous location that is clearly visible to guests within the vacation rental and shall include, at a minimum, the name, address, and phone number of the responsible party and the maximum occupancy of the vacation rental. - (9) Parking and vehicles.
 All parking must comply with article VII of this chapter, and all other applicable sections of this code.
 In addition, all vehicles associated with the vacation rental, whether in the possession or control of the property owner, responsible party, or transient occupant, shall only be parked within a driveway or in a designated parking area on the subject property; or, where there is no such driveway or designated parking area, vehicles shall only be parked on the street or swale directly in front of the subject property.
-Transient occupants shall not be permitted to park more than two vehicles at any one time on the subject property or on the street or swale during the rental period.
+Transient occupants shall not be permitted to park more than two vehicles